malekbenz/malekbenz/_posts/2016-08-15-First-aspnet-core-MVC-application.md

 ## Add the Kestrel & MVC packages

-Update the project.json file to add the Kestrel HTTP server & MVX packages as a dependency:
+Update the project.json file to add the Kestrel HTTP server & MVC packages as a dependency:

 ```csharp
     {